 It’s not just your skin that needs protection, but also the rest of you.
 Seniors are vulnerable to sunburn and dehydration during hot months so they should always take precautions when outside, like wearing light-colored clothes with long sleeves or shady hats while drinking plenty of water before going into any kind of activity which will cause heating quickly such as gardening.

-4. Uneven Ground use a cane or a walking stick
+4. Gardening Tips For Seniors-Uneven Ground use a cane or a walking stick

 When walking in difficult areas, it is best to give yourself additional support.
 If you fall down and cannot get back up on your feet without help from someone else or something stronger than what’s holding them up now (I’ll admit: often these things don’t work), having a cane will make sure that nothing impedes getting going again as quickly possible because its pointy end makes pushing through branches easier while also being perfect for gardening – and picking up trash off lawns!